-Once your ticket is in safe hands, you can relax for a while.
+Once your ticket is in safe hands you can relax for a while.
 The Lotto prize process takes approximately 10-14 days to complete.
-The Powerball, Mega Millions and MONOPOLY MILLIONAIRES' CLUB process, since other state lotteries are involved, takes approximately 14-21 working days to complete.
+The Powerball, Mega Millions and Lucky for Life process, since other state lotteries are involved, takes approximately 14-21 working days to complete.
 Within the next few weeks, you will be adding thousands or maybe millions of dollars to your bank or investment account.
 At this point, it's okay to do some serious dreaming.
 A new house?
 A special car?
 College for the kids or grandkids?
 A trip to Tahiti?

 You may want to change your telephone number or begin screening your calls.
 After people hear that you've won, you may receive calls from friends who want to congratulate you or sales people who have heard about your good fortune.
 Remember to give any new telephone numbers to the Missouri Lottery, so staff members can contact you about any tax or law changes, etc.

 Depending on the amount of your jackpot, you may want to stay away from your home for a few days.
 If you've won a significant amount that has drawn national attention, the media may try to track you down at home for the story.
 Amounts of $50 million or less probably won't cause a great deal of media frenzy.

 Before you start to invest or spend your money, you should stop and think about what matters most to you.
 The Secretary of State's Office offers a Managing Windfalls publication that provides guidelines for protecting your new wealth and ensuring that your windfall helps you secure a more comfortable life.
 They also offer The 3 Knows of Investing publication, which reviews goal setting, selecting an investment advisor and investment options.